Offline Meta Learning of Exploration: Conclusion and Future Work

-We presented the first offline meta-RL algorithm that is approximately Bayes-optimal.
-Key to our approach is the connection between Bayesian RL and meta learning, which in principle allows to reduce the problem to standard offline RL.
-In practice, however, we showed that the MDP ambiguity problem prohibits learning, and proposed a simple solution based on mixing trajectories in the data and relabelling their rewards.
-Our results show that this solution is effective on several domains.
+We presented the first offline meta-RL algorithm that is approximately Bayes-optimal, allowing to solve problems where efficient exploration is crucial.
+The connection between Bayesian RL and meta learning allows to reduce the problem to offline RL on belief-augmented states.
+However, learning a neural belief update from offline data is prone to the MDP ambiguity problem.
+We formalized the problem, and proposed a simple data collection protocol that guarantees identifiability.
+In the particular case of tasks that differ in their rewards, our protocol can be implemented in hindsight, for arbitrarily offline data.
+Our results show that this solution is effective on several challenging domains.

-Offline learning is appealing for domains where data collection is costly, such as robotics and healthcare, and there is growing interest in applying deep RL to this setting~\citep{levine2020offline}.
-Key advances in this field will likely play a role in improving OMRL as well -- an exciting direction for future research.